rozcietrzewiacz/deform/README.md

 ---

-# Project maturity level
+# Project maturity level and support

 This project is currently in a **Work In Progress** state.
+Note that, even though it has been originally developed at Mendix Technology B.V., the company does not offer any support for it.
-The functionality described in the documentation has only been tested for a handful of use cases.
+Functionality described in the documentation has only been tested for a handful of use cases.
 There is also a [TODO](TODO.md) file included.
 All contributions are much appreciated! :heart: